 From the moment Saroo awakes on the train platform, alone and scared, I knew I was going to struggle to watch this film.
 Since having children something inexplicable has shifted within me and a defenceless, frightened child is enough to make my eyes burn with tears, let alone one who gets trapped on a train for two days and then lost in one of the largest, most overpopulated cities in the world.

-The thick wall of people that we watch course through Sealdah (Kolkata’s main train station) seemed unbelievable but upon further investigating I’ve discovered that two million people go through Sealdah each day along with 750 trains, which is seven times more than London Waterloo (information found at The Guardian).
-Can you imagine being a small child lost and alone amongst that crowd?
-Yet Saroo’s story is not a one off, it is part of everyday life for children in India.
+The thick wall of people that we watch course through Sealdah (Kolkata’s main train station) seemed unbelievable but upon further investigating I’ve discovered that two million people go through Sealdah each day along with 750 trains, which is seven times more than London Waterloo.
+Can you imagine being an adult lost and alone amongst that crowd, let alone a small child?
+Yet Saroo’s story is not a one off, it is part of everyday life for many children in India.
 Every hour five known children disappear in India (see Reuters), either through abduction, running away (from abusive family life) or families sending their children away to find work (normally they are too young to even be legally finding work).

 Abduction is the most common form of child disappearance in India and 70% of the children lucky enough to be found have been sold into sex trafficking or slavery.
 250,000 children went missing between January 2012 and March 2017 (which is 5 children every hour) but these are only the children that were registered as missing.
 Many families assume that their child has runaway and so do not report the disappearance, so there will in fact be many more children lost every hour than just 5.